 Injured motorcycle passengers have a legal right to receive financial compensation for their injuries.
-The rights extend even if they were a motorcycle passenger in a single-vehicle crash caused by the biker's negligence.
+Even if they were a motorcycle passenger in a single-vehicle crash caused by the biker's negligence, the rights extend.

 Hiring a Chicago Motorcycle Passenger Injury Attorney

-The motorcycle accident injury attorneys at Rosenfeld Injury Lawyers LLC represent victims with serious injuries harmed while riding as a motorcycle passenger.
+The motorcycle accident injury attorneys at Rosenfeld Injury Lawyers LLC represent victims with serious injuries harmed while riding as motorcycle passengers.
 We offer every potential client a free case evaluation to discuss the merits of your personal injury claim.

-If you were injured or lost a loved one through wrongful death, contact our Chicago motorcycle accident attorneys today.
-We currently represent clients in Illinois and the Chicago area, including the following localities: Cook County, DuPage County, Kane County, Lake County, Will County, Arlington Heights, Aurora, Chicago, Cicero, Elgin, Joliet, Naperville, and Waukegan.
+Contact our Chicago motorcycle accident attorneys today if you were injured or lost a loved one through wrongful death.
+We currently represent clients in Illinois and the Chicago area, including the following localities:

 Motorcycle Operator Fault for Injuries Caused to Passengers

 Many motorcycle accidents do not involve other vehicles, making the biker at fault for the accident.
-Although not all accidents are due to recklessness or intentional negligence, in these cases, the passenger is still just a victim.
+Although not all accidents are due to recklessness or intentional negligence, the passenger is still just a victim in these cases.